forhadmethun/my-misc-topics/general-topics/web-concept/docker.md

 # Basic Docker
- - way to package softwares so that it can run any hardware
+ - way to package software so that it can run any hardware
  - we can reproduce the environment
  - any developer can rebuild same environment by given docker file which is image that can be uploaded cloud and shared
  - give same environment
  - sandbox project
- - it just works with all necessary softwares
+ - it just works with all necessary software
  - Virtual Machine vs Docker
    - VirtualMachine
      - has own OS, kernel rather than existing own machine